 Port Access Improvement (Rider) Program

-The first two rounds of funding— $20 million in 2015 (Rider 45) and $40 million in 2017 (Rider 48)—allowed TxDOT to approve grants for 20 projects along the coast that improved and widened public roadways, added truck queuing lanes in high-traffic areas, improved signage and gates at rail crossings and upgraded intersections near Texas ports.
+To date, TxDOT has funded 47 projects along the coast that have improved and widened “last mile” roads leading to ports, added truck queuing lanes in high-traffic areas, improved signage and gates at rail crossings, and upgraded busy intersections.